-Franchise sales compliance is the process and practice of selling franchises in compliance with federal and state franchise laws, rules and regulations.
-The centerpiece of all franchise sales compliance practices involve the proper issuance, registration, and disclosure of a Franchise Disclosure Document (FDD).
-Good franchise sales compliance practices help franchisors reduce litigation risk from franchisees and build a stable foundation for franchise system growth.
+Franchise compliance is the process and practice of selling franchises in compliance with federal and state franchise laws, rules and regulations.
+The centerpiece of all franchise sales compliance practices involves the proper issuance, registration, and disclosure of a Franchise Disclosure Document (FDD).
+Good franchise compliance practices help franchisors reduce litigation risk from franchisees and build a stable foundation for franchise system growth.

 - FDD Registrations and Filings

 - FDD Disclosure and Waiting Periods